ahmadmsaadeh/GT/README.md

 - Configure environment variables.
 - Setup the database using mysql ( sql code is inside database folder ).
 - Run the application: `npm start`

-## Demo
-click on the following link to watch the testing demo video.